Mikea15/mikea15.github.io/_posts/2012-07-26-multi-threaded-tcp-server-in-csharp.md

     }
 }</pre>

-In this class we&#8217;re going to need to a instantiate a [TcpClient](http://msdn.microsoft.com/en-us/library/system.net.sockets.tcpclient.aspx "TcpClient MSDN") so we can have a connection with the server.
+In this class we're going to need to a instantiate a [TcpClient](http://msdn.microsoft.com/en-us/library/system.net.sockets.tcpclient.aspx "TcpClient MSDN") so we can have a connection with the server.

 To handle communication _to_ and _from_ the server, a [StreamReader](http://msdn.microsoft.com/en-us/library/system.io.streamreader.aspx "StreamReader MSDN") and [StreamWriter](http://msdn.microsoft.com/en-us/library/system.io.streamwriter.aspx "StreamWriter MSDN") are used so we can easily write and read data.
-We could use a [NetworkStream](http://msdn.microsoft.com/en-us/library/System.Net.Sockets.NetworkStream.aspx "NetworkStream MSDN") but you can&#8217;t force _flush_ so I find it better to use the _StreamReader/Writer_.
+We could use a [NetworkStream](http://msdn.microsoft.com/en-us/library/System.Net.Sockets.NetworkStream.aspx "NetworkStream MSDN") but you can't force _flush_ so I find it better to use the _StreamReader/Writer_.

-To instantiate them you just have to feed them the _stream_ from the client&#8217;s connection.
+To instantiate them you just have to feed them the _stream_ from the client's connection.

 After that, I just ask for input and send it to the server.
 From there you can do anything you want.
 Process the data you receive from the server to close the client or do other fun stuff.